Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 > It takes some effort to push open the secret door, and you are greeted by a blast of cold air.
 A dark tunnel stretches for fifteen feet, ending at an archway beyond which lies a shallow cave.
 ^5b9

 Characters who have a light source can see brown mold covering the walls, floor, and ceiling around the archway and the cave beyond.
-Growing throughout this area, keeping the wine cellar cool, are ten patches of brown mold (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
+Growing throughout this area, keeping the wine cellar cool, are ten patches of [[5.
+Mechanics\Traps Hazards\Brown Mold.md|brown mold]] (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
 The characters are safe from the mold as long as they keep their distance.

 ### W16.
 Loading Winch